How to become a Councillor

 Other elections held in Wandsworth

-Other elections are held in Wandsworth to select people to serve as Members of Parliament, Members of the European Parliament, the Mayor of London, and members of the London Assembly.
+Other elections are held in Wandsworth to select people to serve as Members of Parliament, the Mayor of London, and members of the London Assembly.
 Each of these elections has specific legislation and regulations that govern them.

-Parliament has legislated to introduce fixed-term Westminster Parliaments lasting five years.
 Wandsworth comprises three Parliamentary Constituencies, each returning an MP.
-The Acting Returning Officer for these elections is Paul Martin.
+The Acting Returning Officer for these elections is Mike Jackson.

 The elections for Mayor of London and members of the London Assembly take place every four years.
-The Greater London Returning Officer co-ordinates these elections across London, whilst the elections in the Constituency comprising Wandsworth and neighbouring Merton are conducted by Paul Martin as the Constituency Returning Officer for the 2 boroughs.
+The Greater London Returning Officer co-ordinates these elections across London, whilst the elections in the Constituency comprising Wandsworth and neighbouring Merton are conducted by Mike Jackson as the Constituency Returning Officer for the two boroughs.